 This blog is about animal tracks and signs in the snow.
 I have been building up my photographs over time and I think I’ve enough now share them.
 Most of them I am pretty confident about but others less so… I can’t distinguish between the tracks of a Crested Tit and Coal Tit for example so some of these are educated guesses.
 If you think I’ve made a mistake please do let me know.
 For each of the photos I have noted where I took the it and some interesting / identifying characteristics about them.
-I’ll try to add to this list over time.
-I have a slide of polar bear tracks from Svalbard that I’ll add soon.

 Thanks to Ian Pendry from Altitude Adventure for helping me identify some of these.
 Ian is an International Mountain Leader living and working in the French Pyrenees.